 On admission to the hospital, Dr Rowden's patients will be asked to complete a questionnaire regarding their general health and an Oxford knee score.
-You will also receive a similar questionnaire from the hospital, six months post surgery.
+You will also receive a similar questionnaire six months post surgery.

 This is in addition to the Oxford knee score/s requested by Dr Rowden at the Hurstville Knee Clinic.